How long do "fake ID websites" take to deliver?

 - a reality check that prevents users from getting burned

-There’s no reliable, safe timeline you can trust.
-Many sites that claim fast delivery are tied to non-delivery or shopping scam patterns, and “delivery updates” are often used to stall or demand extra payments.
+There's no reliable, safe timeline you can trust.
+Many sites that claim fast delivery are tied to non-delivery or shopping scam patterns, and "delivery updates" are often used to stall or demand extra payments.
+What's the biggest red flag related to delivery?

-Any “guaranteed delivery” promise combined with crypto-only payment or pressure tactics.
-The FTC warns that scammers often demand cryptocurrency, and that’s a major fraud signal.
+Any "guaranteed delivery" promise combined with crypto-only payment or pressure tactics.
+The FTC warns that scammers often demand cryptocurrency, and that's a major fraud signal.
+What should I do if I paid and the seller keeps asking for more shipping fees?

 Stop paying, secure accounts, save evidence, and report it.
 If you shared personal data, follow the recovery steps on IdentityTheft.gov.
+Where do I report online shopping scams and non-delivery fraud?

 The FBI points victims to report scams to IC3, and IC3 has issued warnings about online shopping scams.
+How long do novelty ID websites take to deliver?